'A Loud Crunching Sound': Multiple Cars Side-Swiped In Brighton

 The Renderos family is grateful for the Uber driver’s good deed.

 “The good thing is nobody got hurt.
-This is just material stuff, so I’m just happy nobody got hurt,” said Renderos.MORE NEWS: Keller @ Large: Michelle Wu Is Ahead In Boston Mayoral Race, What Can Annissa Essaibi George Do?
+This is just material stuff, so I’m just happy nobody got hurt,” said Renderos.MORE NEWS: Building On Moody Street In Waltham To Be Demolished After Roof Collapse

 They’ve filed a police report and hope their insurance will handle the repairs.